Back to the home page

 Furthermore, Ultamatix is essentially superfluous: everything it does, you can do also in the safe official way.
 With only a little extra effort.

-High danger level (orange alert): Ubuntu Tweak and Ubuntu Sources List Generator6.2.
-There's also an "orange alert" (high danger) category, which contains the applications Ubuntu Tweak and Ubuntu Sources List Generator.
+High danger level (orange alert): Ubuntu Sources List Generator6.2.
+There's also an "orange alert" (high danger) category, which contains the application Ubuntu Sources List Generator.

-Ubuntu Tweak and Ubuntu Sources List Generator are dangerous as well.
-Don't use them!
-With them, you can add several PPA's and third-party software, without it being clear where everything comes from and without being asked for a verification key.
+Ubuntu Sources List Generator is dangerous as well.
+Don't use it!
+With it, you can add several PPA's and third-party software, without it being clear where everything comes from and without being asked for a verification key.

-Elevated danger level (yellow alert): Ubuntuzilla and UKUU6.3.
-Ubuntuzilla and UKUU (Ubuntu Kernel Update Utility) are more limited in scope, and pose no security risk.
+Elevated danger level (yellow alert): Ubuntuzilla, UKUU and Ubuntu Mainline Kernel Installer6.3.
+Ubuntuzilla, UKUU (Ubuntu Kernel Update Utility) and Ubuntu Mainline Kernel Installer (a fork from UKUU) are more limited in scope, and pose no security risk.
 But you'd better avoid them as well:

 Ubuntuzilla6.3.1.
 Ubuntuzilla may cause strange malfunctions in Firefox, because the Ubuntuzilla version of Firefox is "original upstream software" which isn't completely adapted to and tested for your Mint version.